 Research

-Basic mechanisms of how sleep — particularly REM sleep — supports memory consolidation, emotional recalibration, and circuit-level integration of new neurons.
-This layer is the scientific core of the laboratory and the source from which all translational efforts flow.
+Basic mechanisms of how sleep — particularly REM sleep — supports memory consolidation and circuit-level integration of newly generated neurons.

-Question: How do new neurons born in the adult hippocampus integrate into existing memory circuits?
+Question: How do new neurons born in the adult hippocampus integrate into existing memory circuits during sleep?

 Key publications: see Publications →